MeierTobias/eth-control-systems-2/README.md

 If you want to use your own native installed LaTeX compiler we recommend to use [TeXLive](https://www.tug.org/texlive/) which integrates well within visual studio code.

-If you use the [LaTeX Workshop extension](vscode:extension/James-Yu.latex-workshop) you can add the following lines to your `.vscode/settings.json` file to configure the system:
+If you use the [LaTeX Workshop extension](vscode:extension/James-Yu.latex-workshop) you can add the following lines to your `.vscode/settings.json` file to configure the system.
+There is an example settings file you can use.
+To get the minimum required configuration always open the provided code-workspace.
+This can be done by File->"Open Workspace from File" and then select the file `.vscode/eth-comp-control.code-workspace`.

 To compile with xelatex set: **(required)**